dbiel-77/GLOCAL-scraping-guide/glocal-scraping-guideline/scraping/lazy-loading.md

-# Selenium and Lazy Loading
+# Lazy Loading & Selenium

 ## What Is Lazy Loading?
 Many modern sites defer loading images or other content until you scroll or interact.
 This “lazy loading” boosts performance but means a simple HTTP fetch won’t see everything—images may not exist in the raw HTML.